AnjaKroon/MiniGPT/README.md

 ## Choosing the Tokenizer

-The `FinalModelCorrect.py` script is designed with flexibility in mind, allowing users to select the tokenizer best suited for their specific text processing needs.
+The `FinalModelCorrect.ipynb` script allows users to select the tokenizer best suited for their specific text processing needs.
 Supported tokenization methods include character, Byte-Pair Encoding (BPE), and word, which can be easily chosen within the code.
 This feature enables users to tailor the model's preprocessing step to optimize performance based on the characteristics of the input data.

 ### Mac Compatibility

 The `tiktoken` package, used for Byte-Pair Encoding (BPE) tokenization, has known compatibility issues with macOS systems.
+An alternative option is to choose character-wise tokenization.
 Users attempting to run this project on a Mac may need to seek alternative tokenization libraries or run the code within a Docker container or virtual machine that emulates a compatible environment.

 ### Observations and Findings from the Experiments

-Our experiments with the MiniGPT model yielded insightful observations regarding text generation capabilities under constrained computational resources.
-The MiniGPT was trained on two distinct datasets: TinyShakespeare, featuring the poetic and archaic language of Shakespeare's works, and ConservativeVoicesUSA, a compilation of modern conservative dialogue.
+The MiniGPT was trained on two distinct datasets: TinyShakespeare, featuring the poetic and archaic language of Shakespeare's works, and ConservativeVoicesUSA, a compilation of modern conservative dialogue from Joe Rogan podcasts.
 These datasets presented unique challenges and learning opportunities for the model.

 #### Key Observations:

-- **Adaptability**: The MiniGPT demonstrated a remarkable ability to adapt to the vastly different linguistic styles of the datasets.
-It was able to mimic the poetic structure and Middle English vocabulary from TinyShakespeare, as well as capture the conversational tone and contemporary issues discussed in the ConservativeVoicesUSA dataset.
+- **Adaptability**: The MiniGPT demonstrated an ability to adapt to the vastly different linguistic styles of the datasets.
+It was able to mimic the poetic structure and Middle English vocabulary from TinyShakespeare, as well as capture the conversational tone and opinions discussed in the ConservativeVoicesUSA dataset.
 - **Tokenization Impact**: The choice of Byte-Pair Encoding (BPE) for tokenization significantly influenced the model's performance.
 BPE allowed for a more nuanced understanding of the text structure, leading to better generation quality, albeit at the cost of increased model complexity.
 - **Resource Constraints**: The experiments highlighted the balance between model performance and computational resource demands.
 Training models with parameters nearing 100M required substantial GPU capabilities, emphasizing the importance of resource availability in achieving desired outcomes.